-Welcome back to our Ice ice, Baby series and the next recipe on the list: delicious strawberry yoghurt ice cream.
+Welcome back to our Ice ice, Baby series and the next recipe on the list: delicious and simple strawberry yoghurt ice cream.

 This ice cream was a hit!
-We had a family gathering for Easter and the relies were coming back for second – and even thirds.
-It was difficult to get a photo before it was all gone!
+We had a family gathering for Easter and the relatives were coming back for a second – and even third bowl of this delicious treat.
+It was even difficult to get a photo before it was all gone!

-The best part about it?
-It was so simple!
-Miss M even helped (and she is still a few months off turning 4).
-She poured the ingredients into the bowl and
+It was a hit with Miss M, too.
+This recipe is so simple, that Miss M did most of the work (and she is still a few months off turning 4).
+She poured the ingredients into the bowl and stirred.
+Of course, she was also my chief taste-tester and bowl-licker.
+I just got to cut up the strawberries.

-I used strawberries, but I imagine it would work just as well with any other berries.
+I used strawberries, but it works just as well with other berries.
 Raspberries or blackberries, anyone?
 Yum!

 Strawberry yoghurt ice cream